Li Keqiang: Premiership (2013–2023)

-On 15 March 2013, Li Keqiang was elected by the 12th National People's Congress (NPC) as premier, succeeding Wen Jiabao.
+Li became the second-ranking member of the PSC after the 18th CCP National Congress held in the November 2012.
+As he was expected to become premier, this was a shift from previous convention on the PSC set in 1997 whereby the premier ranked third, after the chairman of the Standing Committee of the National People's Congress, who ranked second.
+At a panel meeting of the Congress, Li emphasized that China must pursue "four new modernizations", referring to industrialization, information technology application, urbanization, and agricultural modernization.
+In November 2012, shortly after the Party Congress, Li spoke at a seminar organized by the State Council, where he emphasized reform to achieve a moderately prosperous society by 2020.

+Li later met with HIV/AIDS activists 12 non-governmental organizations at the Ministry of Health.
+In December 2012, Li visited Jiangxi, his first inspection trip since becoming the second-ranking PSC member.
+On 15 March 2013, the first session of the 12th National People's Congress (NPC), Li was nominated by newly-elected President Xi Jinping to be the premier.
+He was subsequently appointed as premier by the NPC, succeeding Wen Jiabao.
 Of the nearly 3,000 legislators assembled at the Congress, 2,940 voted for him, three against, and six abstained.
-At the same Congress, Party general secretary Xi Jinping was elected President.

-On 16 March, the Congress selected Zhang Gaoli, Liu Yandong, Wang Yang, and Ma Kai as vice premiers following their respective nominations from Li Keqiang.
+On 16 March, the NPC appointed Zhang Gaoli, Liu Yandong, Wang Yang, and Ma Kai as vice premiers following their nominations by Li.
 He gave his first major speech 17 March at the conclusion of the NPC, calling for frugality in government, a fairer distribution of income and continued economic reform.
-Li has focused his attention on China to move towards a consumption based economy instead of relying on export led growth.
-Li was ranked 14th of the 2013 Forbes Magazine's List of The World's Most Powerful People, after taking the office of Chinese premier.
-On 18 March 2018, Li was reappointed premier of China after receiving 2,964 votes in favour and just two against by the National People's Congress.
+Li focused his attention on China to move towards a consumption based economy instead of relying on export led growth.
+Li was ranked 14th of the 2013 Forbes list of the World's Most Powerful People, after taking the office of Chinese premier.
+On 18 March 2018, Li was reappointed premier after receiving 2,964 votes in favour and just two against by the NPC.
+There has been speculation that Li may have been sidelined by Xi Jinping's consolidation of power, with some calling him the "weakest premier" since the CCP took power in 1949.

-On 11 March 2022, Li confirmed that he would be stepping down as premier of China upon the expiration of his second term in March 2023.
-However, there were speculations that he may continue serving as CCP Politburo Standing Committee member and chairman of the National People's Congress Standing Committee, which were ultimately proven false.
-During the 20th National Congress of the Chinese Communist Party in October 2022, Li was not included on the 20th Central Committee of the Chinese Communist Party which indicates his political retirement.
-Li's term officially ended on 11 March 2023, and he was replaced by Li Qiang, a close ally of Xi.